2019-2020 Parent and Student Handbook

 - Students may not wear slogan buttons or clothing with inappropriate or suggestive slogans or advertising.

-- Dress for social functions and activities will be the same as for a regular school day.
+- Dress for social functions, dress-up days, and activities will be the same as for a regular school day.

 - Steel-toed boots are not permitted.